hydrostack/hydro/docs/content/features/form-validation.md

 ## Custom validation

-It's possible to execute custom validation, either written manually or by running libraries like Fluent Validation.
+It's possible to execute also custom validation.
 For example:

 ```csharp
 // Counter.cshtml.cs